moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 - Multiple emitters, publishing on multiple tracks (audio, video tracks and at different qualities)

 - A media switch, sourcing tracks that represent a subset of tracks from across all the emitters.
-Such subset may represent tracks representing top 5 speakers at higher qualities and lot of other tracks for rest of the emitters at lower qualities.
+For example, such a subset may represent tracks representing top 5 speakers at higher qualities and lot of other tracks for rest of the emitters at lower qualities.

 - Multiple receivers, with varied receiving capacity (bandwidth limited), subscribing to subset of the tracks